We pause from Classic Rock to look back on recent pop music history.

 By comparison, no winner or contestant of The Voice has sold anywhere near a million albums, and the most successful, Cassadee Pope, had an album reach #9, and a single reach #3 (on the country chart).
 The Voice concentrates on the judges instead of the contestants, and is a ratings winner, but a talent finding bust.

 By concentrating on the contestants more than the judges, especially in the early half of their run, American Idol discovered talented people.
-It also gave the contestants enough exposure that the show served as a springboard.
+It also gave the contestants enough exposure that the show served as a springboard to start their careers.

 On the acting front…Katharine McPhee has had supporting roles in movies, starred for two years on the TV show “Smash”, and is now starring in her 4th season of TV’s “Scorpion” series.
 Another Katherine, Katie Stevens, was a top 10 finisher in 2010, and now has a starring role in new TV series “The Bold Type”.
 Contestants who have appeared on Broadway include Diana DeGarmo, Constantine Maroulis, Clay Aiken, Katie Webber, Fantasia Barrino, Jordon Sparks, and of course Oscar winner Jennifer Hudson.
 Do you remember “American Junior”?
 It was a teens & younger spinoff of American Idol for one season.
 One of the winners was Lucy Hale.
 She became a very popular actress in the successful “Pretty Little Liars” series.

 Haley and Casey have had modest success, together and solo.
-Haley had a #16 hit on the Adult Contemporary chart with “Can’t Help Falling In Love”, and an album, Listen Up!, that charted at #22.
+Haley had a #16 hit on the Adult Contemporary chart with “Can’t Help Falling In Love”, and an album, Listen Up!, that charted at #17.
 They sang and played with the Jazz group “Postmodern Jukebox” and there are extremely popular videos of those performances.
-A few years after her time on Idol, she still had eight of the top 10 “American Idol Performances” purchased on iTunes, and her performance of “House Of The Rising Sun” remains the #1 Idol Performance sold on iTunes.
+A few years after her time on Idol, she still had eight of the top 10 “American Idol Performances” purchased on iTunes.

-Obviously, American Idol was a huge success at finding talent, and despite all their talent, I don’t think Kelly Clarkson, Carrie Underwood, and others could have had their impressive careers without exposure on Idol.
+Obviously, American Idol was a huge success at finding talent, and despite all their talent, Kelly Clarkson, Carrie Underwood, and others could not have had their impressive careers without exposure on Idol.

 American Idol is returning in 2018 on ABC (instead of Fox).
-It seems a little soon to bring it back, but all that really matters is that they find talented contestants, and then focus on them instead of the judges.
+It seems a little soon to bring it back, but all that really matters is that they find talented contestants.